 - require Internet access, email, and a web browser such as Internet Explorer or Firefox.

 Unless noted, tuition per course is $65.
-Senior Citizens 65 years of age or older may take one course a semester free of charge (either a face-to-face class or an Ed2Go class).
 Teachers may get approval for the courses for teacher renewal credits.

 At the end of the course, you will receive an official letter of completion from Ed2Go and an official certificate issued by ECC’s Division of Continuing Education.